 Your grade will be determined on the basis of two Midterm Exams (25% each) and the Final Exam (50%).
 Alternatively your lower midterm will count for 15%; your higher midterm will count for 25% and your final will count for 60%.
-If you miss a midterm for a documented, university approved reason (ie., illness, official university trip) the weight for that exam will be placed on the final.
-If you miss a midterm for another reason (ie., oversleep) you will receive a zero for that exam.
-No one will be allowed to start an exam after the first person leaves it.

-Midterm 1 will be held in class on Monday, April 19th.
-Midterm 2 will be held in class on Monday, May 17th.
-The final exam will be held on Wednesday, June 9th from 11:30am - 2:30pm.
+Midterm 1 will be held in class on Wednesday, January 30th.
+Midterm 2 will be held in class on Monday, February 25th.
+The final exam will be held on Friday, March 22nd from 3:00-6:00pm.
 If you know in advance that you cannot make an exam, please let me know as soon as possible.